"

 The effects of overexercising

-Exercise is recognised as being important for physical and psychological well being.
+Exercise is recognised as being important for physical and psychological wellbeing.
 It is recommended that everyone takes part in exercise for at least 30 minutes three times a week.

 How can you tell when someone is over-exercising?